rebekahheacock/node-http-server/README.md

 Node has a built-in HTTP module for making and responding to requests.
 In this training, we'll examine the Node HTTP docs and annotate server code.
-We'll become with the HTTP module, as well as using function signatures to find the correct documentation for a procedure.
+We'll become familiar with the HTTP module, as well as using function signatures to find the correct documentation for a procedure.
 We'll also look at a promisified version of a simple server.

 ## Prerequisites